 25. Managing the Salesforce

-Sales management involves the direction and control of salesmen, sales planning, budgeting, policymaking, coordination of marketing research, advertisement, sales promotion and merchandising and the integration in the marketing program of all business activities that contribute to the increased sales and profits.
+Sales management involves the direction and control of salesmen, sales planning, budgeting, policymaking, coordination of marketing research, advertisement, sales promotion and merchandising, and the integration in the marketing program of all business activities that contribute to the increased sales and profits.

 26. Advising the Top Management

-Actual progress of the sales operations is to be brought to the notice of top management.
+The actual progress of the sales operations is to be brought to the notice of top management.

 27. Overseas Selling Activities